NickTheNeko2002/Custom-Linux-Discord-Updater/README.md

 # Custom-Discord-Updater
 Custom Discord and DiscordPTB Updater and Installer Script For GNU+Linux

-NO WARRANTY OR RESPONSIBILITIES FOR BROKEN SYSTEMS!!!!
+NO WARRANTY OR RESPONSIBILITIES FOR BROKEN OPERATION SYSTEMS DO IT ON YOUR OWN RISK!!!!

 ___________________________Installation________________________________
 1st: Download the Script Edition that you like/want